 This goes without saying, you need to know your audience more than they know themselves.
 It’s all about being aware of their needs.
 Most of the blogs & bloggers fail in the first few years of existence.
 One of the major reasons why this happens is they don’t focus on knowing their audience.

 If you don’t know your audience, you’re never gonna know what content you should be putting out.
-Create an outline of an ideal user of your blog.
+Create an outline of the ideal use of your blog.
 Figure out as much as you can know about them, of course only the things related to your blog.
 Record that & keep yourself up to date about it.
 The more you know about them, the better content writing strategies you can come up with.

 #2 Focus on SEO